By Jules Joanne Gleeson |

 Theorie Communiste.
 “Gender Distinction, Programmatism and Communisation – Roland Simon.”

-https://libcom.org/library/communization-abolition-gender / Maya Andrea Gonzalez, ‘Communisation and the Abolition of Gender’ in Benjamin Noys (Ed.), Communisation and its Discontents: Contestation, Critique, and Contemporary Struggles, New York: Minor Compositions/Autonomedia, 2011.
+Maya Andrea Gonzalez, ‘Communization and the Abolition of Gender’ in Benjamin Noys (Ed.), Communization and its Discontents: Contestation, Critique, and Contemporary Struggles, New York: Minor Compositions/Autonomedia, 2011.
+Reproduced at: libcom.org/library/communization-abolition-gender.

-It must be noted that Gonzalez’ later contribution to Endnotes 3, The Logic of Gender, seemed to have developed a considerably more refined perspective:, albeit at the cost of abolitionism being replaced with a primarily descriptive mode of argument: https://endnotes.org.uk/issues/3/en/endnotes-the-logic-of-gender Unlike her earlier abolitionist piece, Logic of Gender has yet to receive an adequate response, and sadly this piece will not be an exception.
+It must be noted that Gonzalez’s later contribution to Endnotes 3, The Logic of Gender, seemed to have developed a considerably more refined perspective, albeit at the cost of abolitionism being replaced with a primarily descriptive mode of argument: endnotes.org.uk/issues/3/en/endnotes-the-logic-of-gender.

 Baedan: A Queer Journal of Heresy.
 Unknown: Unknown, 2014.
 Print. p.
 58

 Valentine, P. “The Gender Rift in Communisation.”
 Mute, 17 July 2012, www.metamute.org/editorial/articles/gender-rift-communisation.

 Towards an Insurrectionary Transfeminism.
 Chicago, Ill.: Not yr cister Press, 2010.
 Print.

 These two texts have previously been considered together as a means of addressing sexism within the discipline of Philosophy by Nina Power, ‘Philosophy, Sexism, Emotion, Rationalism’ (2016).
 The Gender Nihilist text was later disavowed by its author, citing her acceptance of various decolonial feminist criticisms.